status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-updated.md

 ## Urgency guidelines

-As of `v1.4.0`, releases are marked with the following tags:
+Nimbus releases are marked with the following tags:

 - `low-urgency`: update at your own convenience, sometime within our normal update cycle of two weeks
 - `medium-urgency`: may contain an important stability fix, it is better to update sooner rather than later
 - `high-urgency`: update as soon as you can, this is a critical update required for Nimbus to function correctly